Updated: 26 July 2021

 The healthy and safety of our patients and team remains a priority, so if you are visiting our rooms please read the information below.

 All patients and visitors are required to wear a mask.
 If you don’t have one available, you will be provided with one on entry to our rooms.

 All patients and visitors are required to check-in when entering our rooms.
 You can do this by scanning the QR code OR completing the manual paper form, if you don’t have the required technology.

 Please ensure you use the hand sanitiser provided upon arrival and departure from our rooms and ensure you stand behind the sneeze screens when talking with our reception team.

 To assist with social distancing, please don’t arrive early or late to your appointment and minimise the number of people attending with you.
 If our waiting area is at capacity, anyone who is not a patient or essential support person may be asked to wait outside.

 If you meet any of these criteria, please call your Surgeons PA at Orthopedics SA for advice on how to proceed.

 When booking elective surgery, the timing of your COVID-19 vaccination is important.
 Please ensure you discuss your vaccination schedule with your surgeon.
 If you have any questions, please call your surgeons PA.

 Telehealth consultations are conducted via phone or video service.
 This allows our patients to speak with our doctors from the safety of their home.
-ALL Telehealth consults are bulk billed.
-If you have a telehealth consultation booked, our team will provide details at what time and how you will be
+If you have a Telehealth consultation booked, our team will provide details at what time and how you will be contacted.

 If you miss the call from your doctor, don’t worry; they will call again within an hour or during the scheduled window.